 The United States recognizes that to achieve safe, orderly, and humane migration, we need comprehensive regional and global plans that address these complex issues.
 In July, the United States released its Collaborative Migration Management Strategy, as well as a Strategy to Address the Root Causes of Migration in Central America.
 The United States is the largest single donor to IOM and in Fiscal Year 2021 provided more than $25 million to support regional migration programs.
 Managing the unprecedented level of migration in the Western Hemisphere is a shared responsibility, and we continue to encourage governments and partners in the region to join us on a bold new regional approach on migration and protection.

-In honor of International Migrants Day, today we released our revised U.S. national statement on the (GCM).
+In honor of International Migrants Day, today we released our revised U.S. national statement on the Global Compact for Safe, Orderly and Regular Migration (GCM).
 We endorse the vision of the GCM and commit to working with countries to enhance cooperation and manage migration in ways that are safe, orderly and humane.